Failure to Stop and Render Aid

 The crime of “hit and run” can be charged under one of several different statutory provisions in Texas.
 The way the crime is charged depends on the allegations.
 For example, the charge depends on whether the accident involves unattended property, a parked and unoccupied motor vehicle, another moving and occupied motor vehicle, personal injury, serious bodily injury or death.

-Hit and Run with Property Damage to an Occupied Vehicle
+Hit and Run Involving Property Damage to an Occupied Vehicle

 Under § 550.022 of the Tex.
 Transp.
 Code Ann., it is a crime to leave the scene of a crash involving damage to another vehicle.
 The statute requires the driver of any vehicle involved in the crash to: